Karl Smith, a business networking and referral coach says “The Ability to connect with others through small talk can lead to big things.”

 Sure, me being an introvert, made it really difficult to make conversation or chit chat with total strangers, but here’s the thing – small talk opens the door to getting friendships going.
 Small talks breaks the ice before people get serious enough to start discussing business.
-Small talks starts the whole process of building relationships.
+Small talk starts the whole process of building relationships.
 Small talk got Richard and I talking and that small talk lead to a big thing in my life.

 So what is ‘small talk’ exactly?

 Generally speaking, ‘small talk’ is considered to be ‘light’ conversation about every day common variety type happenings – so don’t be talking about politics or religion or sex – those will just get you into a huge mess.
-It’s about interesting things that you read in the paper or in a magazine – things that don’t require too much research to too much thought.
-Nonsencesickle (is that even a word) things that are amusing (as long as you are not disparaging anyone), that bring a smile to a face or that are topical to what is happening around us at the moment (I wonder what else we can talk about now that the World Cup has had it’s 15 minutes of glory?)
+It’s about interesting things that you read in the paper or in a magazine – things that don’t require too much research or too much thought.
+Nonsencesickle (is that even a word) things that are amusing (as long as you are not disparaging anyone), that bring a smile to a face or that are topical to what is happening around us at the moment (I wonder what else we can talk about now that the Cricket saga has had it’s 15 minutes of glory?)
 It’s the type of conversation that people engage in at a cocktail party or the office party.

 You see the thing is, it’s not always appropriate to talk about business.
 Meeting someone for the first time at a wedding for example, and launching yourself into your full business presentation, is not a good idea – chances are that by doing that you will ensure that that particular person may never want to see or even speak to you again.
 But telling a light antidote of something that was really amusing at the last wedding that you attended, to a table full of strangers who are sitting silently – shy to talk to each other because they have never met, is sure to get a conversation going as others start to tell of funny experiences that they may have had at weddings or birthday parties.

 Sadly most people are not really any good at ‘small talk’ and when they have nothing to add to the conversation, they retreat even further into their shells – afraid to come out in case they make a fool of themselves.
 Even sadder is the fact that engaging in ‘small talk’ with someone usually gives them a first impression, a very accurate picture of who you are as a person.
-It reveals things like (but not limited to) – do you listen attentively when someone talks to you?
-Do you express yourself eloquently or do you speak in dis-joined words that confuse?
+It reveals things like – do you listen attentively when someone talks to you?
+Do you express yourself eloquently or do you speak in dis-jointed words that confuse?
 Do you join in or hold yourself apart?
 Do you have an opinion that you are willing to share with others or do you just follow every one else’s opinion (even when there are some that hold opposing positions)?